jaleneilert/CBB_Predicting/README.md

 ### Encoding
 The project utilizes binary encoding for the post-season one-hot encoding for the conference (found in *proj_setup*).

-The *encode_postseason(cbb_df)* function encodes all tournament misses 'NA', 'N/A', 'nan' to 0 and the rest (making the tournament) to 1.
+- *encode_postseason(cbb_df)* function encodes all tournament misses 'NA', 'N/A', 'nan' to 0 and the rest (making the tournament) to 1.

 <img src = "https://github.com/user-attachments/assets/b6805915-88e2-4377-94d3-1baf48dce7f2" width = 400px height = 300px>

-The *encode_conference(cbb_df, keep_team:bool = False)* adds a new column for my defined power five conferences and one other for all other conferences (Mid-Major).
+- *encode_conference(cbb_df, keep_team:bool = False)* adds a new column for my defined power five conferences and one other for all other conferences (Mid-Major).
 A one is placed in that column of that team's conference and a 0 in all other conference columns.

 <img src = "https://github.com/user-attachments/assets/242de795-2bb5-4586-85d0-d20c0dcd983c" width = 400px height = 300px>